Accelerating internal dimensions and nonzero positive cosmological constant

-and it can be shown that this ${\hat I}_{\rm brane} (\rm tree)$ vanishes by the field equations for $\chi(y)$ and $\xi(y)$ (see Ref. \cite{6} or Sec.
-8.2 of this paper).
-Indeed the integrand of ${\hat I}_{\rm brane}$ acts as a $D3$-brane potential (see (3.8)) and it is known that it vanishes for $\mu_0 =T_0$ at the tree level.
-But once the brane supersymmetry is broken by the perturbations, ${\hat I}_{\rm brane}$ acquires nonvanishing correction terms coming from the quantum fluctuations and in this case ${\hat I}_{\rm brane}$ does not vanish anymore.
+and it can be shown that this ${\hat S}_{\rm brane} (\rm tree)$ vanishes by the field equations for $\chi(y)$ and $\xi(y)$ (see Ref. \cite{6} or Sec.
+6.2 of this paper).
+Indeed the integrand of ${\hat S}_{\rm brane}$ acts as a D3-brane potential (see (2.24)) and it is known that it vanishes for $\mu_0 =T_0$ at the tree level.
+(We will show this in Sec.
+6.2.)
+But once the brane supersymmetry is broken by the perturbations, ${\hat S}_{\rm brane}$ acquires nonvanishing correction terms coming from the quantum fluctuations and in this case ${\hat S}_{\rm brane}$ does not vanish anymore.

-Now the total 4D effective action can be obtained by adding (5.4) to (5.2).
+Now the total action $S_{\rm total}$ can be obtained by adding (4.4) to (4.2).
 We have

-where ${\hat I}_{\rm total}$ is defined by
+where ${\hat S}_{\rm total}$ is defined by